-Rocket’s return is most welcome.
+Clean Up! sees a most welcome return of the delightfully passionate Rocket.
 She is a fantastic role model, just like Greta Thunberg.
 Throughout the book, you experience Rocket’s excitement for her family, the environment and her quest for knowledge.
 Whilst visiting her grandparents in Jamaica, she embarks on an environmental mission to tidy up the beach near to her grandparent’s animal sanctuary.

 Nathan Bryon’s latest picture book is a real triumph, which once again challenges stereotypes and celebrates biodiversity.
 Whilst highlighting the plight of the planet and the damage humans are causing with their carelessness.